 - Previous complaints

 For instance, if you were shopping, eating in a restaurant, or visiting a friend’s house, the property owner has an obligation to protect you.
-However, if you sneak into a neighborhood pool after hours, slip on the wet floor, and hit your head, it is unlikely that you will be able to file for compensation.
+However, if you sneak into a neighborhood pool after hours, slip on wet tiles, and hit your head, it is unlikely that you will be able to file for compensation.
 Property owners cannot deliberately cause harm to trespassers, but they have no obligation to protect them from fall hazards, either.